Peanut Butter Balls

 You can store peanut butter balls in the freezer.
 Lay them out on a cookie sheet and freeze.
 Then store in a freezer bag.
 Thaw for 5 minutes before serving.

-Make fruit kebabs using a toothpick or kebab stick.
-Add washed fresh fruit pieces that will not brown such as kiwi slices, grapes, pineapple, strawberries, blueberries, and orange slices.
+Alternate Peanut Butter Balls with washed fresh fruit pieces on a toothpick or kebab stick.
+Use fruit that will not brown such as kiwi slices, grapes, pineapple, strawberries, and blueberries.

 Nutrition Facts25 Servings Per Container